MaxMyzer/eas-same-encoder/README.md

 | --location**    | -l** |          |         | ** when between 01 and 30 are additional location codes              |
 | --time          | -t   | 0015     |         | How long the duration is.                                            |
 | --callsign      | -cs  | KEAX/NWS |         | Callsign of station broadcasting                                     |

+# Self-activating
+On may weather radios you can do something called self-activate, where you essentially feed your own audio instead of the radio audio into it.
+DO NOT transmit on the weather radio frequencies!
+A few notes: Make sure your radio is on channel 2.
+If it isn't working, adjust your volume until it sounds clear through the radio.
+If it still isn't working, change your SAME settings to any.
+The best way to do this is to have a mono 3.5mm jack to a single RCA connector.
+Plug the 3.5mm into your headphone jack and the RCA into the external antenna jack.
+There are a lot of other ways to do this with the PC port and the Ext.
+Alert port, but this seems to be the least work.
+Note: I have yet to test this.